Life's Been Good: Content

 Record World said that the song "blends [Walsh's] signature guitar work with a touch of reggae" and that "the lyrics touch on a number of topics, all treated with a light irony."

-At the end of the LP, there is a clip of an inside joke stating "uh-oh, here comes a flock of wah wahs", recorded from inside the studio.
+At the end of the LP, there is a clip of an in-joke stating "uh-oh, here comes a flock of wah wahs", recorded from inside the studio.
 After the music has faded away into silence, there's a 10-second gap before the inside joke.
-That inside joke would also be included at the end of disc one of the Eagles' box set, Selected Works: 1972–1999.
+That inside joke would also be included at the end of disc one of the Eagles' compilation box set, Selected Works: 1972–1999 (2000).

-Made after Walsh had joined the Eagles, "Life's Been Good" was incorporated into that group's concert repertoire, appearing in shows at the time as well as reunion tours.
+Made after Walsh had joined the Eagles, "Life's Been Good" was incorporated into that band's concert repertoire, appearing in shows at the time as well as reunion tours.
 It remains a staple of classic rock radio playlists.
-A live version of the song with the Eagles appears on the 1980 album Eagles Live, where some of the lyrics are changed.
+A live version of the song with the Eagles appears on the live album Eagles Live (1980), where some of the lyrics are changed.

 Inspiration

-In a 2012 concert at the Troubadour in West Hollywood, California, Walsh explained that the song's lyrics are true.
-He said that he purchased a home in Santa Barbara, California, shortly before he joined the Eagles.
-He then spent the next two years touring or recording albums and very little time at home.
-Rather, he spent most of his time living in hotels.
-He preferred hotel rooms with adjoining rooms.
-If a hotel room did not have two adjoining rooms available, he would rent two rooms next to each other.
-He would then make a connection to the other room by "tearing out a wall".
-He did not own a Maserati.
-He lost his wallet and his driver's license was in the wallet.
-His license was not taken away by the government.
-Walsh often rode in limousines.
-He does have an office with gold records on the wall and an answering machine.
-Walsh said he had been to parties and stayed late on many occasions.
-One time, he attempted to leave the party in the early morning hours.
-However, instead of going out the front door of the house, he walked into a closet.
+In a 2012 concert at the Troubadour in West Hollywood, California, Walsh explained that the song's lyrics were largely true.
+He purchased a home in Santa Barbara, California, shortly before he joined the Eagles, then spent the next two years touring or recording and mostly living in hotels.
+He preferred a suite: if a hotel did not have one available, he would rent two adjacent rooms, "tearing out a wall" to create one.
+He owned a Maserati and did often ride in limousines.
+His driving license was lost, not because it was confiscated but because he lost his wallet while it was inside.
+He had an office he never visited with gold records on the wall and an answering machine.
+Walsh often stayed late at parties.
+Once, when he attempted to leave in the early morning hours, instead of finding the front door, he walked into a closet by mistake.